© Mold Town Concert Band

 For further folk-

-Into 2014 we're getting to grips with some new numbers.
-To date, already sampled
+Over the years we've introduced some new numbers.
+To date, already sampled are Tribute

-are Tribute to Rodgers & Hammerstein, General Wooster March, Come Fly with Me, Marching
+to Rodgers & Hammerstein, General Wooster March, Come Fly with Me, Marching Song

-Song by Holst, and New York, New York.
-We’re also blowing the dust off Aces High,
+by Holst, and New York, New York.
+We’re also blowing the dust off Aces High, Liberty

-Liberty Bell, The Great Waldo Pepper March, A Little Tango Music, Concert Prelude
+Bell, The Great Waldo Pepper March, A Little Tango Music, Concert Prelude and, topically,